Ilusion9/bombsite-limiter-sm/README.md

 # Description
 Disable specified bombsites if there are fewer CTs than their accepted limit.
-Designed for CSGO.
-Might work on CSS.
+Designed only for CSGO and CSS.

 # Alliedmods
 https://forums.alliedmods.net/showthread.php?t=317689